$D$-dimensional aether charged black hole and aether waves in M-subclass of Einstein-aether theory: Introduction

 where $R$ is Ricci scalar, $a^k=u^m\nabla_mu^k$ is the aether acceleration, $F_{ab}=\nabla_au_b-\nabla_bu_a$ is the aether field strength, $\lambda$ is a Lagrange multiplier that enforce the unit constraint, $``\pm"$ signs represent the spacelike and timelike aether field \footnote{Under the metric signs of $(+,-,\cdots,-)$, $u^a$ is timelike when $u^au_a=1$; spacelike when $u^au_a=-1$.}, respectively.
 The subset of its most extensively researched contains four nonzero coupling constants $c_1,c_2,c_3,c_4$ (named as ``$c_i$-subset" Einstein-aether theory) besides the Ricci scalar $R$ and the Lagrange multiplier potential $\lambda$ term with a timelike aether field.
 The exact static black hole solutions within this subset were found by Berglund {\it et al} \cite{berglund}, the numerical static solutions that satisfied the self-consistent conditions were found by Zhang and Wang {\it et al} \cite{zhang}, the exact charged static solutions were found by Ding and Lin {\it et al} \cite{ding2015,ding2016,ding2019,lin}, the even- and odd-parity perturbations on a static aether black hole were studied by Mukohyama and Felice {\it et al} \cite{mukohyama,felice}.
 In this $c_i$-subset aether theory, the introduce of an unit timelike aether vector allows some particles can travel faster than the speed of light, and an universal horizon exists behind the Killing horizon that can trap excitations traveling at arbitrarily high velocities.

 It is interest that the $c_i$-subset Einstein-aether theory can be reduced to the subset of nonzero constants $a_1,b_1,c_2$ by the redefinition of the metric and the aether field \cite{foster}.
 In 2013, Gao {\it et al} derived a black hole solution in this subset of nonzero $a_1,b_1,c_2$ and $\lambda$ term with a timelike aether field \cite{gao}.
 This solution is similar to the Reissner-Nordstrom solution but not asymptotically flat.
 Recently, G\"urses and Hajian {\it et al} studied the subset of the nonzero constants $a_1,c_2$ with $\lambda$ term \cite{gurses,hajian}.
 They showed that an effective cosmological constant can be reduced as a result of local symmetry breaking induced by a non-zero vacuum value of the aether field.
 Jacobson and Kostelecky {\it et al} \cite{jacobson,kostelecky198940} studied the subset of the nonzero constants $a_1,b_1$ with $\lambda$ term which comprises a subset of the solutions to the coupled Einstein-Maxwell-charged dust equations, which can be named as ``M-subset" Einstein-aether theory.
 In Ref. \cite{kostelecky198940}, the authors showed that this model could not provide masses for components of the graviton via gravitational version of the Higgs effect.
 In Ref. \cite{jacobson}, the authors showed that this model included all vacuum solutions of general relativity with timelike aether field $u_a=(u_t,u_r,0,0)$.
 However, they didn't give the explicit forms of $u_t$ and $u_r$, nor their asymptotical behavior at infinity.
-In this paper, we will show that when $u_a$ is timelike, the radial component $u_r$ is asymptotic to $\sqrt{-1}$ at infinity.